Ratnesh252005/aiagent/README.md

    - Retrieving context… (Hybrid retrieval + re-ranking)
    - Generating answer… (Gemini 1.5 Flash)
 4. **Get the answer** with cited chunks and diagnostics

+> Note: The answer is presented via the Teaching Mode Agent.
+By default, the mode is selected automatically from intent, but you can force it in Settings → "Teaching mode presentation" (Auto/Explain/Quiz/Summary).

 **Example Questions:**
 - "What is the main topic of this document?"